 2) 10,000 Hours to Master Your Craft

 In the book Outliers: The Story of Success, author Malcolm Gladwell, says that it takes roughly ten thousand hours of practice to achieve mastery in a field.
-To motivate your coachee to step up their game ask them to think about their goal, and work out how many hours they have put into achieving it.
-Then have them think about how they can increase these hours, and what can they do reach their goal.
+To motivate your coachee to step up their game, ask them to think about their goal, and work out how many hours they have put into achieving it.
+Then have them think about how they can increase these hours, and what they can do to reach their goal.

-Focusing on the fact that everyone needs to put in 10,000 hours to master their craft will help your coachee to push himself or herself beyond what they think they can do.
+Focusing on the fact that everyone needs to put in 10,000 hours to master their craft will help your coachee to push themself beyond what they think they can do.
 This will help them when they need the extra mental energy to push.

-Please note that the goal must be something your coachee is truly passionate about or an area where they have a burning desire to be the best.
-Challenge your coachee to push themselves to take one step further to reach their goals, even when they feel they can’t do any more.
+Challenge your coachee to push themselves to take one step further to reach their goals, even when they feel they can’t do anymore.

 3) Help Them Learn From Their Mistakes

-A technique on coaching employees that I found to be really helpful for my clients is to learn from their mistakes.
-Albert Einstein once said “Anyone who has never made a mistakes has never tried anything new.”
+A technique on coaching and developing employees I find to be helpful for my clients is to encourage them to learn from their mistakes.
+Albert Einstein once said, “Anyone who has never made a mistake has never tried anything new.”

 As their coach it is your job to encourage them to try new things…and help them realize that making mistakes should not be so feared or considered taboo.
 Whatever the past mistakes your coachee feels they have made, as their coach, you need to help them reframe it and look at them as learning opportunities.
 They need to look back and realize that they made a choice based on the knowledge and experience they had at that particular time, and that’s okay.

-If they needed to make that choice again, then they would make a more informed decision today.
-As a journaling exercise have your coachee share their learning lessons, and knowing now what they do, have them share how they would make different decisions currently.
-With their knowledge, ask them what they would do differently today based on what they learned from their mistakes?
+If they were faced with making that choice again today, they would make a more informed decision.
+As a journaling exercise, have your coachee share their learning lessons, and knowing now what they do, have them share how they would make different decisions currently.
+With their knowledge, ask them what they would do differently today based on what they learned from their mistakes.

 4) Set Manageable Goals

-Here is another tip on how to coach your employees to set manageable goals.
+To be a better coach, set manageable goals for your employees.
 Ask your coachee to set a goal that is short and to the point.
 In the book, Your Brain at Work, author David Rock states, “A goal that is three to seven words is fantastic.
 If you can’t remember something, it doesn’t live in your world.
 It’s got to be embedded in your brain.”

-Ask your coachee to come up with goals that are expressed positively versus staying away from the negatives.
+Ask your coachee to come up with goals that are expressed positively rather than pessimistically.
 For instance, “Relax More” versus “Be Less Anxious.”
 Then ask your coachee to draw out a chart and write down all of the items they want to achieve in one column.
 In the next seven columns beside each goal ask them to document what they did each day that week to focus on their goal.